AAM77/Flatiron_Code_Challenger_Group/README.md

 ## Code Challenges from Flatiron Interview Prep Group

-This repository contains all of the challenges from our in-person and webinar sessions.
+This repo is meant to help manage a weekly coding challenge group comprised of Flatiron students.
+It also contains all of the challenges from our in-person and webinar sessions.

-Each file for a challenge contains its name, difficulty, source, url, solution, and who attempted it.
+Please see below for more details:

 ## FOR THE NEW FOLKS: